Physical Education

 - OAA

-Additionally, at Key Stage 4 students have the opportunity to study Pearson BTEC Level 2 First Award in Sport.
+Additionally, at Key Stage 4 students have the opportunity to study Cambridge National Level 2 Sport Studies.
 This pathway is suited to highly motivated sporting students who partake in extra-curricular activities or play regular sport outside of school.
 It provides an educational base to enable each student to progress either to a PE A level or vocational qualifications at level 3.

 The course content includes;